-George W. Bush, Laura Bush to attend Trump inauguration
+Bill, Hillary Clinton to attend Trump inauguration

 "President and Mrs. George W. Bush will attend the 58th Presidential Inauguration Ceremony on January 20, 2017, at the U.S. Capitol in Washington, D.C.," the statement read.
 "They are pleased to be able to witness the peaceful transfer of power -- a hallmark of American democracy -- and swearing-in of President Trump and Vice President Pence."

 Previously, Jimmy Carter was the only former commander in chief who had publicly said he would attend Trump's inauguration.
 Bush's father, President George H.W.
-Bush, will not be attending due to his health, a spokesman has told CNN, and President Bill Clinton -- whose wife, Hillary Clinton, lost to Trump in the general election -- has not yet announced whether he will be there.
+Bush, will not be attending due to his health, a spokesman has told CNN.

-Ex-presidents traditionally attend the ceremonial transfer of power at the US Capitol.
+Former presidents traditionally attend the ceremonial transfer of power at the US Capitol.

 Despite being a fellow Republican, Bush did not vote for Trump on Election Day, a decision Trump later deemed "sad."
 Bush's father voted for Hillary Clinton, according to sources.
 During the primaries, both Bushes supported their family member, former Florida Gov. Jeb Bush, who was a fierce challenger of Trump's.